robinrob/rsmithio/_posts/2015-05-24-rss-feed-reader.md

 type:           blog_post
 ---

-I wanted a quick, lightweight way to browse and open articles from RSS feeds from within the terminal.
-I wrote a short
+I was looking at RSS feeds recently, thinking it would be cool to make a tool that I could use as a central place to read about lots of stuff I'm interested in.
+Tools like this obviously exist already but I wanted to read them from the command-line, and create the interface I wanted.

-<a href="https://github.com/robinrob/rss-opener.git"><span>Source code repository for {{ page.title }} project</span></a> for quickly opening RSS feed articles in a web browser.
+My requirements were: I wanted a quick, lightweight way to browse and open articles from RSS feeds from within the terminal.
+I wrote a <a href="https://github.com/robinrob/rss-opener.git">Ruby script</a> that presents a numbered list of articles in the specified RSS feed, and opens selected the article in your default web browser.

 ## Screenshot
 <img src="/img/rss-opener.png" alt="RSS Reader Usage Screenshot">

 Further details on its usage are given in the README file in the project.